-- (A)(B) Food handlers must use the following cleaning procedure, in the order stated, to clean their hands and exposed portions of their arms, including surrogate prosthetic devices for hands and arms. - (1) Rinse under clean, running, warm water, - (2) Apply an amount of APPROVED cleaning compound, recommended by the cleaning compound manufacturer. - (3) Rub together vigorously for at least 10 to 15 seconds while: - (a) Paying particular attention to removing soil from underneath the fingernails-during the cleaning procedure, and - (b) Creating friction on theall surfaces of the hands and arms or surrogate prosthetic devices for hands and arms, finger tips, fingertips, and areas between the fingers, - (4) Thoroughly rinse under clean, running, warm water, and - (5) Immediately follow the cleaning procedure with thorough drying using a method as specified in Chapter 5-202.12 (I)-(J) of these Regulations-clean, disposable towels. - (B)(C) To avoid re-contaminating hands or surrogate prosthetic devices recontaminating their hands, food handlers may use disposable paper towels, or similar clean barriers, when touching surfaces including but not limited to such as manually operated faucet handles on a HAND WASHING handwashing sink or the handle of a restroom door. - (C)(D) If approved and capable of removing the types of soils encountered in the food operations involved, an automatic HAND WASHING SINK, using clean warm water, handwashing facility may be used by food handlers to clean their hands or surrogate prosthetic devices and exposed portions of their arms.
+- (B) Food handlers must use the following cleaning procedure, in the order stated, to clean their hands and exposed portions of their arms, including surrogate prosthetic devices for hands and arms.: - (1) Rinse under clean, running, warm water, - (2) Apply an amount of APPROVED cleaning compound recommended by the cleaning compound manufacturer, - (3) Rub together vigorously for at least 10 to 15 seconds while: - (a) Paying particular attention to removing soil from underneath the fingernails-during the cleaning procedure, and - (b) Creating friction on theall surfaces of the hands and arms-or surrogateprosthetic devices for hands and arms, finger tips, fingertips, and areas between the fingers-1. - (4) Thoroughly rinse under clean, running, warm water, and - (5) Immediately follow the cleaning procedure with thorough drying using a method asspecified in Chapter 5-202.12 (I)-(J) of these Regulationsclean, disposable towels. - (C) To avoid re-contaminating hands or surrogate prosthetic devices recontaminating their hands, food handlers may use disposable paper towels, or similar clean barriers, when touching surfaces including but not limited tosuch as manually operated faucet handles on a HAND-WASHING handwashing sink or the handle of a restroom door. - (D) If approved and capable of removing the types of soils encountered in the food operations involved, an automatic HAND WASHING SINK, using clean warm water, handwashing facility may be used by food handlers to clean their hands or surrogate prosthetic devices and exposed portions of their arms.

-2-301.3 2-301.13 When to Wash
+2-301.13 When to Wash

-Food handlers must clean their hands and exposed portions of their arms as specified in Chapter under § 2-301.2-301.12 of these Regulations immediately before engaging in food preparation including working with exposed food, clean equipment and utensils, and unwrapped single-service ARTICLES and single-use articles and:
+Food handlers must clean their hands and exposed portions of their arms as specified in Chapter under § 2-301.12 of these Regulations immediately before engaging in food preparation including working with exposed food, clean equipment and utensils, and unwrapped single-service ARTICLES and single-use articles and:

-- (A) After touching bare human body parts other than clean hands and clean, exposed portions of arms- - (B) After using the toilet room.restroom, - (C) After caring for or handling SERVICE ANIMALS or aquatic animals as specified in Chapter¶ 2-403.11-(B) of these Regulations.) - (D) Except as specified in Chapter¶ 2-401.11-1(B) of these Regulations, after coughing, sneezing, using a handkerchief or disposable tissue, using tobacco, eating, or drinking. - (E) After handling soiled equipment or utensils. - (A) -During food preparation, as often as necessary to remove soil and contamination, and to prevent (F) --CROSS-cross contamination when changing tasks, - (G) When switching between working with raw food and working with ready-to-eat food- - (B) When using gloves for working with FOOD, hands shall be washed: - (H) Before donning gloves forto initiate a task that involves working with food-, and
+- (A) After touching bare human body parts other than clean hands and clean, exposed portions of arms-1. - (B) After using the toilet room.restroom,

+- (C) After caring for or handling-SERVICE_ANIMALS_service animals or aquatic animals as specified in Chapter 2-403.11 (B) of these Regulations.), - (D) Except as specified in Chapter 2-401.11 1(B) of these Regulations, after coughing, sneezing, using a handkerchief or disposable tissue, using tobacco, eating, or drinking.

+- (E) After handling soiled equipment or utensils. - During food preparation, as often as necessary to remove soil and contamination, and to prevent (F) CROSS- cross contamination when changing tasks-, - (G) When switching between working with raw food and working with ready-to-eat food- - (B) When using gloves for working with FOOD, hands shall be washed: - (H) Before donning gloves forto initiate a task that involves working with food, and
-- (1) After removing gloves when handling raw animal products. - (I) After engaging in other activities that contaminate the hands.

-(C) Other standard operating procedures may be submitted for consideration by the HEALTH AUTHORITY.
+- (1) After removing gloves when handling raw animal products. - (I) After engaging in other activities that contaminate the hands. - (C) Other standard operating procedures may be submitted for consideration by the HEALTH AUTHORITY.

-2-301.4 2 301.14 Where to Wash
+2-301.144 Where to Wash

-Food handlers must clean their hands in a HAND WASHING and exposed portions of their arms in a designated handwashing sink or approved automatic HAND WASHING SINK.
-Employees shall handwashing facility and must not clean their hands in a WARE WASHING-sink used for food preparation, or warewashing or in a service sink, or in a curbed cleaning facility used for the disposal of mop water and similar liquid waste-wastewater.
+Food handlers must clean their hands and exposed portions of their arms in a HAND WASHING designated handwashing sink or approved automatic HAND WASHING SINK.
+Employees shall handwashing facility and must not clean their hands in a WARE WASHING sink used for food preparation, or warewashing or in a service sink, or in a curbed cleaning facility used for the disposal of mop water and similar liquid wastewastewater.

-2-301.5 2-301.15 Hand Antiseptics
+2-301.
+45 Hand Antiseptics